The Science of Being Watched: Why Accountability Check-ins Change Your Behavior

 Why AI Check-ins Work Differently (and How)

-Traditional accountability relies on human partners - coaches, friends, accountability groups.
+Traditional accountability relies on human partners - friends, family, peer groups.
 These work well, but they have limitations:

 - Human partners have their own schedules and needs